The Spirit of Detroit

-The Spirit of Detroit (1958) is a monument with a large bronze statue created by Marshall Fredericks and located at the Coleman A. Young Municipal Center on Woodward Avenue in Detroit, Michigan.
+The Spirit of Detroit (1958) is a monument with a large bronze statue created by Marshall Fredericks, located outside of the Coleman A. Young Municipal Center in Detroit, Michigan.
+It is one of the largest bronze statues in the United States, and was the largest bronze statue cast since the Renaissance at the time of its dedication.
+It is a major landmark in Detroit, and has become recognized as a symbol of the city.